-Virginia Sánchez Sánchez is an assistant professor of communication in the School of Communication and Journalism.
+Virginia Sánchez Sánchez is an Assistant Professor of Communication in the School of Communication and Journalism.
 As an instructor, she likes to explore themes of culture and power to help students develop effective intercultural communication skills.
-She embraces active learning as a way to get students excited about a topic through various in-class discussions and activities that center students in the learning process.
+She embraces active learning to get students excited about a topic through various in-class discussions and activities that center students in the learning process.

-Her research brings together work on immigration, discourse, and career studies.
-Recently, she has sought to investigate how Latinx immigrants make sense of policy, immigrant portrayals, and their lives through the lens of “calling.”
-She seeks to contribute to the growing dialogues and debates about immigration in the United States, draw attention to the stories and experiences of immigrants (e.g., stories of immigrant labor and family separation), and challenge the portrayals of immigrants that deem some more “deserving” than others.
-She has also collaborated on several research projects including a standpoint analysis of nurses’ experiences of incivility and a content analysis of resilience processes in refugee narratives.
+Her research brings together work on immigration, callings, and resilience.
+Recently, she has sought to investigate how immigrants make sense of policy, immigrant portrayals, and their lives through the lens of “calling.”
+She seeks to contribute to the growing dialogues and debates about immigration in the United States, draw attention to the stories/experiences of immigrants, and challenge the portrayals of immigrants that deem some more “deserving” than others.
+She has also collaborated on several research projects including a content analysis of resilience processes in refugee narratives, a study to test the theoretical link between the enactment of resilience and resources available, and an analysis of structural challenges faced by nurses.
 She has presented her work at annual meetings of the National Communication Association, International Communication Association, and Southern States Communication Association.
 She was one of three recipients for the 2020 Gerald R. Miller Outstanding Doctoral Dissertation Award.

 - Ph.D., Purdue University (Organizing for Change)

 - Honors B.A., Marquette University (Corporate Communication, Advertising)

 Sánchez Sánchez, V. (2021).
 “Dando las gracias a mis papás”: a discursive analysis of perceptions of policy and callings across generations of latinx immigrants.
 Journal of Communication, 71(6), 976-1000. https://doi.org/10.1093/joc/jqab037